AdamField118/3-Body-Simulation/README.md

 Three objects of a planet class => calc change in position based on acceleration vectors => animate change => loop

-I plan to use matplotlib plotting and animation, along with possibly numpy, scipy, or just math.
+I plan to use matplotlib 3Dplotting and animation, along with possibly numpy, scipy, or just math.

 Lets start te project.